FelixAugenstein/watson-assistant-tutorial/README.md

 `#Offerings`
 User examples: "What are your offerings?", "Do you have any offerings?", "What can you offer me?", ... .

+`#Purchase`
+User examples: "I would like to buy", "I would like to purchase", "Can I buy", "Can I purchase", "I want to order", ... .

 `#Goodbye`
 User examples: "Bye bye", "Goodbye", "Catch you later", "See you", "Have a nice day", ... .